Tommo565/kaggle-titanic/README.md

 # kaggle-titanic
 My code for the Kaggle Titanic competition

-Scored 80.38% with my final submission =)
+Scored 83.72% on the training set and 80.38% with the final submission on the test set.